Home

 The MonARCH service is operated by the Monash HPC team and continuing technical and operational support from the Monash Cloud team, and eSolutions Servers-and-Storage, and Networks teams.

-This research was supported in part by the Monash eResearch Centre and eSolutions-Research Support Services through the use of the MonARCH HPC Cluster.
+This research was supported in part by Monash eResearch and eSolutions-Research Support Services through the use of the MonARCH HPC Cluster.